WentaoZhan1998/NN-GLS-article-code/README.md

 # NN-GLS-article-code
 Available code for the [NN-GLS paper](https://arxiv.org/pdf/2304.09157.pdf)
 =======
-This is the vailable code for the NN-GLS paper.
+This is the viable code for the NN-GLS paper.
 To run the code, \
 Please download the folders in https://github.com/WentaoZhan1998/NN-GLS-article-code to the working directory.

 ## Folder description:
 * Folder *est-pred-PI* contains code producing the majority of the simulation result, including estimation, prediction (interval) results.

-* Folder *large-sample* containts code running the large sample experiments, including the consistency and running time results.
+* Folder *large-sample* contains code running the large sample experiments, including the consistency and running time results.

-* Folder *realdata* containts code for the realdata experiments, including the visualization, assumption check, and prediction results.
+* Folder *realdata* contains code for the realdata experiments, including the visualization, assumption check, and prediction results.

+* Folder *visualization* contains code for some complex visualizations, basically the grouped barplots and boxplots.
+Note that some figures (for example Figure S6, S9, S12, S15, S19) can be easily generated from the experiment output with several lines of code, and we omit them here.
+Some figures (for example Figure S24, S28) are generated directly from the code.

 ## Code description:
 * dim1.py/dim5.py/dim15.py: Run the estimation and prediction (interval) experiments with the true functions